-Hybrid cat breeds can come in two different forms: a domestic cat breeding with another domestic cat or a domestic cat breeding with a Wildcat.
-Due to the genetic diversity involved with hybrid breeds, they can vary widely in markings, colors, and temperament, and while they are usually medium to large in size, they can be fairly small too.
+Hybrid cat breeds can come in two different forms: a domestic cat breeding with another domestic cat, or a domestic cat breeding with a Wildcat.
+Due to the genetic diversity involved with hybrid breeds, they can vary widely in markings, colors, and temperament.
+And while they are usually medium to large in size, they can be fairly small too.

 Most hybrid breeds are a relatively recent phenomenon, and most are not yet registered with cat registries.

-We put together this list of common hybrid Wildcat breeds, as well as popular domestic crosses.
+So, we put together this list of common hybrid Wildcat breeds, as well as popular domestic crosses.

 Domestic and Wildcat hybrids can be extremely difficult to look after, as they are fairly unpredictable and still have a somewhat “wild” nature.
 They typically do not get along well with other cats and have a fussy appetite, making them a challenge to feed.
 Some Wildcat hybrids are also largely nocturnal, so be prepared to be kept up into the night with their antics, especially if they are kept mostly indoors.

 Hybrids that are left to roam around outdoors can wreak havoc on the local ecosystem, as they are superior hunters and far larger than their domestic cousins.
 Most domestic cats weigh an average of 8-10 pounds, while hybrids can reach 25 pounds or more.
 They typically have shorter digestive systems that are incapable of processing foods derived from plants and need a diet consisting of predominantly meat.
 Again, owning a Wildcat hybrid is a real challenge even for experienced owners, so we recommend not taking a decision of bringing home one of these cats lightly.